Bonus: Download the purchase order implementation template

 So, for example, if your purchasing policy is that a director must approve every purchase order over $100,000.

-The approval policy should be consistent whether you use a purchase order or a blanket purchase order.
+The approval policy should be consistent whether you use a purchase order or a blanket one.

-The main difference here is what amount you should put on a blanket purchase order for approval?
+The main difference is what amount you should put on a blanket purchase order for approval.

 Should you use an estimate, or should you use the actual amount?

-If you know how much you will spend or a ballpark, you can always enter that amount and later adjust the amount if it is lower than that.
+If you know how much you will spend or a ballpark, you can always enter that amount and later adjust it if it is lower.

-With a blanket, you are just getting approval to spend up to that amount of money; you might not land up spending the total amount.
+With a blanket, you are getting approval to spend up to that amount; you might not spend the total amount.

 In some cases, you might go over your estimate, in which case the amount needs to be adjusted later.

-We get a general question from our customers: What if I don’t want to let the vendor know about the exact amount we have kept aside.
+We get a general question from our customers: What if I don’t want to inform the vendor about the amount we have kept aside?

 The reason for that is if the vendor knows we have this much budget, they will overcharge or find a way for us to spend that money.

-That is a valid concern, and hence you should limit the use of BPO’s.
+That is a valid concern; hence, you should limit the use of BPOs.

 However, some systems allow you to show a different amount to the vendor.
-So, for example, you can get approval for $100,000 but choose to show only $25,000 on the Blanket for that supplier.
+So, for example, you can get approval for $100,000 but show only $25,000 on the Blanket for that trustworthy supplier.

-The process for sending a purchase order to the vendor is no different from a blanket purchase order.
+The process for sending a purchase order to the vendor differs from a blanket purchase order.

 Once a blanket is approved, You send the PO to the vendor.